wuguangxinchn/CarND-Vehicle-Detection/writeup_report.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
 To choose the best HOG parameters (also spatial, histogram parameters, etc), I defined a class `FeatureParameters` to hold all the parameters.
-There are lots of combinations, I did not cover all, just several combinations manually and compare the model accuracy and fitting time.
+There are lots of combinations that I did not cover all, I just tried several combinations manually and compare the model accuracy and fitting time.
 The final parameters I used are the following:
-  self.cspace = 'HLS'
+* self.cspace = 'HLS'
-  self.orient = 9
+* self.orient = 9
-  self.pix_per_cell = 8
+* self.pix_per_cell = 8
-  self.cell_per_block = 2
+* self.cell_per_block = 2
-  self.hog_channel = 'ALL'
+* self.hog_channel = 'ALL'
-  self.spatial_size = (16, 16)
+* self.spatial_size = (16, 16)
-  self.hist_bins = 32
+* self.hist_bins = 32
-  self.hist_range = (0, 256)
+* self.hist_range = (0, 256)

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).